OekoSolve-Public/SW_Development_Documentation/_docs/documentation/widget_development/widget_types.md

 #### Action source

-`Action source` means any interaction by a user on a widget, like pressing a button, row or even a header, these interactions can then be used to execute certain `actions` mentioned in the `Dashboard Widget Interaction`, `Action` section.
+`Action source` means any interaction by a user on a widget, like pressing a button, row or even a header, these interactions can then be used to execute certain `actions` mentioned in more detail [here](https://oekosolve-public.github.io/SW_Development_Documentation/docs/documentation/widget_development/dashboard_interaction/#actions).

 The `Action sources` supported by this widget type are: